What is the difference between being unemployed and being out of the labor force?

 What are some of the problems with using the unemployment rate as an accurate measure of overall joblessness?

-What criteria are used by the BLS to count someone as employed?
+What criteria do the BLS use to count someone as employed?
 As unemployed?

 Assess whether the following would be counted as “unemployed” in the Current Employment Statistics survey.